 Equally, increasingly, the delivery of a service (say a legal service) is also an opportunity to identify further needs and sell additional services (a good example of ‘growing customers‘).

-Hence, the choice of how to deliver of product / service will be impacted by the question of how to talk to and grow our customers.
-And, conversely, how we talk to our customers, changes the nature of our product and service.
+Hence, the choice of how to deliver a product / service will be impacted by the question of how to talk to and grow our customers or build our communities.
+And, conversely, how we talk to our customers, changes the nature of our product and service too.

 Hence, these two questions can’t be separated.
 They are two sides of the same coin.

 6. Then there’s the Price!

 What we charge and how we charge is a crucial question.
 However, it doesn’t have a fixed answer!

 In the early stage of a startup the product is often sub-optimal – meaning, it does kinda work, but it requires extra time on the users side to get value.
 As the service expands and develops, it is easier to deploy, delivers more consistent results etc and therefore, one would image it has a ‘higher value’ and hence can attract a higher price.